SarahMBurgart/use-of-force/README.md

 Model is made using Python and SQL on AWS servers, based on voluntary reporting data from the Seattle Police department and an online database of Police Reports.

-** currently working on creating an interactive website and connecting an interactive beats map **
+Currently doing:  working on creating an interactive website and connecting an interactive beats map